 Hi and welcome to Pause to Be mindfulness classes in Edinburgh.
 I’m Elspeth Lewis, Mindfulness and ACT (Acceptance and Commitment Training) coach, founder of Pause to Be and Co-Author of Mindfulness for Challenging Times; and Mindfulness for Transformation.
 I’m passionate about sharing stress reduction techniques with others, through guided meditation and mindfulness courses.

 I was born and raised in Belfast in the mid 70’s but I’m actually half-Scottish.
-I’ve now lived exactly half my life in Northern Ireland, and the other half in Scotland!
+When I was in my early twenties, I moved to Scotland and have stayed ever since!

-A series of traumatic life events within the space of five years, (losing both my parents to the same terminal cancer, as well as working through a challenging divorce), led to me taking some time out to focus on family.
-It was during this time that I discovered mindfulness and meditation.
+My turning point happened between 2009 and 2015, when I lost both my parents to the same terminal cancer, as well as going through a challenging divorce.
+I decided to take some time out to focus on my family, and it was during this time that I discovered mindfulness and meditation.
 I found the effects to be so life-enhancing, that I decided to train to teach mindfulness in order to share it with others.

-I was trained by Shamash Alidina, leading mindfulness and kindfulness teacher, co-founder of The Museum of Happiness in London, and mindfulness author.
+I trained to teach mindfulness with Shamash Alidina, leading mindfulness and kindfulness teacher, co-founder of The Museum of Happiness in London, and mindfulness author.
 Shamash trained with Jon Kabat-Zinn, one of the masters of mindfulness and founder of the Mindfulness-Based Stress Reduction (MBSR) programme.

-Thank you for taking the time to stop by.
+Thank you for taking the time to pause to read this.